 Inside: Everything you need to know about teacher maternity leave!

 The last thing you want to worry about when you’re on maternity leave is if your classroom is being run well and if your students are safe and meeting their learning goals.
 You need to focus on being a mom to a newborn!
 If you are wondering how to prepare for maternity leave as a teacher, here are 7 must-dos for a successful teacher maternity leave.

 1. Announce in a fun way to the class!

 2. Send a maternity leave letter to parents about your teacher maternity leave.

 Send a maternity leave letter to parents to let them know the approximate time you will be gone and what you are doing to prepare your students for your absence.
 By giving parents notice, they’ll be less likely to place unrealistic demands or expect communication while you are on leave.

 The editable maternity leave letter to parents in my shop include pre-written templates.
 All you need to do is add your own info (date, name, etc) and go!
-There is one for announcing your pregnancy with intent to return after the baby and another version for if you plan on staying home once the baby is born.
+There is one for announcing your pregnancy with the intent to return after the baby and another version for if you plan on staying home once the baby is born.
 There is another one that you can use to give an update and introduce your long-term subs.